adelelawady/cursor-snap/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Support

+If you encounter any issues or have questions, please file an issue on the [GitHub repository](https://github.com/adelelawady/cursor-snap/issues).